Drone delays Seahawks game; Tyler Lockett leaves briefly with ‘crook’ in neck

 For the second time in two days, a football game in Seattle was briefly delayed in the fourth quarter by a drone intruding just a little too close.

-Saturday, it was UW’s win over Stanford at Husky Stadium that was stopped for a few minutes.
+Saturday, it was Washington’s victory over Stanford at Husky Stadium that was stopped for a few minutes.

-Sunday, it happened again when officials stopped play with 6:42 remaining, with referee Tra Blake announcing that there was a security situation and players had to leave the field.
+Sunday, it happened again when officials stopped play with 6:42 remaining, with referee Tra Blake announcing there was a security situation and players had to leave the field.

 “All they told us was a drone,” said Atlanta coach Arthur Smith.
 “And I’ve probably read too many CIA fiction thrillers, maybe too many Brad Thor books.
 So I’m looking up, and they’re telling me to get over to the sideline, there’s a drone.
 Some interesting thoughts go through your head when they told us to go to the bench, but luckily nothing happened.”